Mario-Hero/toolUnRar/README.md

 Python 3

-If you need to extract RAR files, you need to install WinRAR.
+If you need to extract RAR files, you need to install WinRAR or download all the files of this project.

-If you need to extract 7z or other files which supported by 7-Zip, you need to install 7-Zip.
+If you need to extract 7z or other files which supported by 7-Zip, you need to install 7-Zip or download all the files of this project.